 In this connected world, we all walk the line between being careful gardeners and propagandists.
 To create a place where people feel comfortable freely expressing themselves, we need to be transparent and fair while also being strict and firm.
 People must understand the rules that govern public behavior.
 It is our responsibility to share those rules, and if we do that job well, other members of the community will propagate those rules to newcomers.
 Where those rules have been violated, we can remove posts, even ban members – so long as it’s all done openly.
 The community will let you know if they think you’re being too strict – or not strict enough.

 My rule of thumb is that everyone gets one strike.
-If someone has been cited, warned, yet continues to misbehave, they should to be banned, in order to preserve the equanimity of the community.
+If someone has been cited, warned, yet continues to misbehave, they should be banned, in order to preserve the equanimity of the community.

-If we’re talking about a personal blog or YouTube page, you can treat this gardening casually, but if you represent a large organisation, everything must be documented, every deleted post must be captured and noted, every banned troll must be recorded – and offered a chance for reinstatement via a private back-channel.
-Some trolls will scream censorship, others will try to use the threat of a lawsuit to force you to acquiesce to their mindgames.
+If we’re talking about a personal blog or YouTube page, you can treat this gardening casually, but if you represent a large organization, everything must be documented, every deleted post must be captured and noted, every banned troll must be recorded – and offered a chance for reinstatement via a private back-channel.
+Some trolls will scream censorship, others will try to use the threat of a lawsuit to force you to acquiesce to their mind games.
 Document everything you can and save yourself from sleepless nights.

 As we move into an increasingly social web, invited to add our own voice in every matter that touches us, the opportunities for trollish disruption will only increase.
 Eternal vigilance is the price of peace of mind.
-Spare the rod and you may find yourself drowned out by other voices, braying and barking and calling for blood.
+Spare the rod and you may find yourself drowned out by other voices, braying, and barking, and calling for blood.

 Mark Pesce is the co-inventor of the VRML, co-author of The Next Billion Seconds, and founder of Future St, a Sydney media and technology consultancy.
 He was formerly one of the judges on ABC’s The New Inventors.